rapid7/insightconnect-plugins/microsoft_atp/help.md

 # Version History

+* 4.0.0 - Add custom type to output in action Get Machine Information
 * 3.0.0 - Move connection functions to their own util class | Changed `Exception` to `PluginException` | Added error handling around "Action already in progress" state in Isolate Machine, Unisolate Machine, Stop and Quarantine File, and Run Antivirus Scan actions | Rename `machine_id` to `machine` in machine-related actions to support hostnames and IP addresses in addition to machine IDs.
 * 2.0.0 - Update to refactor connection and actions
 * 1.5.1 - New spec and help.md format for the Extension Library